camunda/camunda-docs/docs/components/modeler/bpmn/user-tasks/user-tasks.md

 For user tasks with a [job worker implementation](#job-worker-implementation), the custom form references are defined on the `formKey` attribute of the `zeebe:formDefinition` extension element instead of the `externalReference` attribute.

-Furthermore, there is third form option for job worker-based user tasks: embedded Camunda forms.
+Furthermore, there is a third form option for job worker-based user tasks: embedded Camunda Forms.
 You can use them to embed a form's JSON configuration directly into the BPMN process XML as a `zeebe:UserTaskForm` extension element of the process element.The embedded form can then be referenced via the `formKey` attribute (see [XML representation](#camunda-form-embedded)).
 :::

+### Task headers

+A user task can define an arbitrary number of `taskHeaders`; they are static metadata stored with the user task in Zeebe.
+The headers can be used as configuration parameters for tasklist applications.

 ## Job worker implementation

-A user task does not have to be managed as a Zeebe user task.
-Instead, you can also use job workers to implement your user task logic.
+A user task does not have to be managed by Zeebe.
+Instead, you can also use job workers to implement a custom user task logic.
+Note that you will lose all the task lifecycle and state management features that Zeebe provides and will have to implement them yourself.
+Use job workers only in case you require a very specific implementation of user tasks that can't be implemented on top of Zeebe user tasks.

 You can define a job worker implementation for a user task by removing its `zeebe:userTask` extension element.